Georgette Chen: Death and legacy

 Chen died of complications from rheumatoid arthritis on March 15, 1993, at Mount Alvernia Hospital after an 11-year struggle with the ailment.

 Lee Seng Gee, Chairman of the Lee Foundation was appointed as the executor of the Georgette Chen Estate.
 In April 1994, Chen's house on Siglap Plain was auctioned for S$2.8 million.
 The money raised from the auction was given to the Georgette Chen Arts Scholarship for art students managed by the National Arts Council.
 A collection of Chen's paintings were stowed away in two rooms of her home, and subsequently discovered by Lee.
 In June 1994, Lee donated the 53 newly discovered paintings to the Singapore Art Museum (SAM).
 This brought a total of 104 paintings by Chen to be found in the museum collection.
 Apart from donations from the sale proceeds of her house, sales from Chen's personal investments of stocks and shares were also used to fund a new building for the Singapore Council of Women's Organisations (SCWO), as well as for community welfare projects for the local Malay community, and to the Practice Theatre Ensemble (founded by Kuo Pao Kun) to support Chinese theatrical art in Singapore.

 Chen is historicised as a significant figure in the development of modern art in Singapore, widely recognised for her achievements as an artist and contributions as an educator.
-Posthumous retrospectives of her work continue to be staged, such as the 1997 Georgette Chen, a paintings and drawings exhibition at the Singapore Art Museum.
-More recently from 27 November 2020 to 26 September 2021, Georgette Chen: At Home in the World was held at the National Gallery Singapore.
+Posthumous retrospectives of her work continue to be staged, such as the 1997 Georgette Chen, an exhibition of Chen's paintings and drawings at the Singapore Art Museum.
+From 27 November 2020 to 26 September 2021, the exhibit Georgette Chen: At Home in the World was held at the National Gallery Singapore.

-On 1 November 2021, Google honoured Chen with a doodle on its homepage.